Raku/nqp/docs/ops.markdown

 Performs a full memory barrier.

 # <a id="serialization-context"></a> Serialization context

 Abbreviated as SC.
 You probably don't need any of these.
-When creating a new language and possibly a new World class, you will inherit serialization code that use these opcodes.
+When creating a new language and possibly a new World class, you will inherit serialization code that uses these opcodes.
 For test examples, see [t/serialization/](https://github.com/Raku/nqp/tree/master/t/serialization)

 ## createsc
 * `createsc($handle-string)`
 creates a serialization context and returns it.